Juniper/juise/web/clira/README.md

     * _view_: View to render the output in
     * _target_: Target device to run the command on
     * _command_: Command to be executed
+    * _format_: Format in which output to be returned
+    * _onComplete_: Callback function that gets called when the command  execution is finished. onCommand callback has the following signature `onCommand(view, status, output)`

+* __$.clira.configure()__: This function can be used to load and commit configuration to a device.
+It takes the following arguments
+    * _target_: Target device to configure
+    * _config_: Configuration to load.
+Default is text configuration.
+Can also load xml cofiguration by specifying format xml as 4th argument
+    * _onComplete_: Callback function that gets trigged once the command completes execution.
+It gets called with result of execution (true for success and false for failure) as first argument and output of execution as second
+    * _format_: Optional 4th argument to override the default text configuration input.
+We can load xml configuration by setting this to `xml`

+* __$.clira.loadConfig()__: This function can be used to load configuration to a target device.
+It takes the following arguments
+    * _target_: Target device to load the configuration on
+    * _config_: Configuration to load in text or xml format
+    * _onComplete_: Callback that gets triggered once the command completes execution.
+It gets called with result of execution as first argument and output as second
+    * _format_: Optional argument to override the default text configuration input.
+We can load xml configuration by settings this to `xml`
+    * _action_: Optional argument to override the load action.
+Default load action is `merge`

+* __$.clira.commitConfig()__: This function can be used to commit configuration changes to the device.
+It takes the following arguments
+    * _target_: Target device to commit the configuration on
+    * _check_: Flag that tells if we need just a commit check
+    * _onComplete_: Callback that gets trigged when this operation completes.
+First argument to callback is the execution status (true for success and false for failure) and second argument is the output data

 ###Tracing
 One can use browser’s __console__ functions to _trace/debug_ that application